Jean Arthur: Later career and retirements

 After Shane and A Foreign Affair, Arthur went into retirement for 11 years.

 In 1965, the reclusive Arthur returned to show business to star in an episode of Gunsmoke, as Julie Blane in season 10, episode 24's "Thursday's Child".
 In 1966, she took on the role of Patricia Marshall, an attorney, on her own television sitcom, The Jean Arthur Show, which was cancelled midseason by CBS after only 12 episodes.

 In 1967, Arthur was coaxed back to Broadway to appear as a Midwestern "spinster" who falls in with a group of hippies in the play The Freaking Out of Stephanie Blake.
 In his book The Season, William Goldman reconstructed the disastrous production, which eventually closed during previews when Arthur refused to go on.

 Arthur next decided to teach drama, first at Vassar College and then the North Carolina School of the Arts.

 While living in North Carolina, in 1973, Arthur made front-page news by being arrested and jailed for trespassing on a neighbor's property to console a dog she felt was being mistreated.
 An animal lover her entire life, Arthur said she trusted them more than people.
 She was convicted, fined $75, and given three years' probation.

 After 11 performances of First Monday in October in Cleveland, Ohio, in 1975, Arthur then retired for good, retreating to Driftwood Cottage, her oceanside home on Carmel Point at the southern city limits of Carmel-by-the-Sea, California, steadfastly refusing interviews until her resistance was broken down by the author of a book about Capra.
 Arthur once famously said that she would rather have her throat slit than give an interview.

 Personal life

 Arthur's first marriage, to photographer Julian Anker in 1928, was annulled after one day.
 She married producer Frank Ross, Jr. in 1932.
 They divorced in 1949.

-In 1979, lesbian actress Patsy Kelly told gay writer Boze Hadleigh that she believed Arthur was a lesbian.

 Arthur lived in Carmel-by-the-Sea, California, for 30 years, and died from heart failure on June 19, 1991, at the age of 90.
 No funeral service was held.
 She was cremated, and her remains were scattered off the coast of Point Lobos, California.